De

 But you were talking about several revelatory moments?

-Another moment was even more color focused.
+Another moment was even more colour focused.
 We were painting in a fire engine red but putting it next to a bright fuchsia in a painting, it looked like a pale pink – I was amazed!
 At the time, I was stretched thin because I was doing this double major in Applied Physics and Art, but the more art I did, the more I wanted to do.

 Why was that?